 Here are links to Science Learning Hub resources for primary teachers related to life cycles in the Living World strand of the New Zealand Curriculum.

-Explore the life cycles of butterflies, crabs, eels, ferns, green-lipped mussels, human beings, Inanga (whitebait), insects, moths and plants.
+Explore the life cycles of birds, butterflies, crabs, eels, ferns, green-lipped mussels, human beings, Inanga (whitebait), insects, moths, plants and more.

 Explore the life cycles of native and introduced New Zealand butterflies.

 Butterflies – Introductory article with links to media, articles and activities